How we work

 Exclusion may also be a possibility if a company breaches international norms and does not demonstrate any will to take responsibility and change its behaviour as described in the section on Norm-based screening.

-The Responsible Investment Committee has the decision-making power to exclude a company from BankInvest’s investment universe, which decision is typically recommended on the basis of an analysis made by the Head of Responsible Investment.
+The Responsible Investment Committee has the decision-making power to exclude a company from BankInvest’s investment universe, which decision is typically recommended on the basis of an analysis made by the Chief Sustainability Officer.

 The exclusion list is published regularly and can be found at the bottom of this page.